LastLeaf/fw.mpa/README.md

 The detailed page definition is listed in the object.
 The definition can include:

+* `"redirect"` The sub-page that need to be redirected to.
 * `"parent"` The parent sub-page of this sub-page.
 * `"main"` The javascript file(s) that should be excuted while loading.
 * `"lib"` The javascript librarie(s) that should be ready before loading.